sympodius/haiverin.scot/content/life/what-i-did-during-lockdown/index.md

 This article isn't intended to be uplifting.
 I'm not saying things got better because we returned to a slower pace of life.
 The lockdown was hard and stressful.

 I'm also not trying to hold up my life as some ideal.
-I did what I did.
-I didn't do it because I'm good or bad or better or worse; I did it because I was trying to do the best I could... the same as everyone else.
+I did what I did, and not because I'm good or bad or better or worse; I did it because I was trying to do the best I could... the same as everyone else.

 ![Fair Twins Fair Isle Jumper.
 Credit: John Urquhart Ferguson](images/fairtwins.jpg "Fair Twins Fair Isle Jumper.
 Credit: John Urquhart Ferguson")